May 7, 2018

 In particular, the improvements enabled by Workfront include the following:

-- The requestor can directly enter project requests into Workfront, without needing to meet with the PMO office first, as well as collaborate within the tool.
+- The requestor can directly enter project requests into Workfront, without needing to meet with the PMO office first, as well as collaborate within the software.

 - Cross-organization collaboration can all happen in one virtual location